esoeylemez/netwire/README.md

 other than that it is a numeric type with a `Real` instance.
 This is enforced implicitly by the `HasTime` constraint.

-The type of this wire gives some insight into the $s$ parameter.
+The type of this wire gives some insight into the `s` parameter.
 Wires are generally pure and do not have access to the system clock or other run-time information.
-The timing information has to come from outside and is passed to the wire through a value of type $s$, called the *state delta*.
+The timing information has to come from outside and is passed to the wire through a value of type `s`, called the *state delta*.
 We will learn more about this in the next section about executing wires.